pulumi/registry/themes/default/content/registry/packages/minio/installation-configuration.md

 ---
-title: Minio Installation & Configuration
+title: MinIO Installation & Configuration
-meta_desc: Provides an overview on how to configure credentials for the Pulumi Minio Provider.
+meta_desc: Provides an overview on how to configure credentials for the Pulumi MinIO Provider.
 layout: installation
 ---

-The Pulumi Minio provider uses the Minio SDK to manage and provision resources.
+The Pulumi MinIO provider uses the MinIO SDK to manage and provision resources.

 ## Installation

-The Minio provider is available as a package in all Pulumi languages:
+The MinIO provider is available as a package in all Pulumi languages:

 * JavaScript/TypeScript: [`@pulumi/minio`](https://www.npmjs.com/package/@pulumi/minio)
 * Python: [`pulumi-minio`](https://pypi.org/project/pulumi-minio/)